Kentucky State Labor and Overtime Laws

 Overtime pay of time and one-half must be paid for hours worked in excess of 40 hours in a workweek.

-Overtime pay is not required for the following employees:
+Under Kentucky’s state wage and hour laws, overtime pay is not required for the following employees:

 - Retail store employees who sale, purchase, or distribute merchandise or products

 - Restaurant, hotel and motel employees

 - Employees who are exempt from the FLSA under

 - 213(b)(1) – Motor Carrier Act exemption [link]

 - 213(b)(10) – Car, truck, farm equipment salespeople

 Upon written request, city and county employees may be granted compensatory time (“comp time”) in lieu of overtime at a rate of not less than one and one-half (1-1/2) hours for each hour worked in excess of forty (40) hours in a work week.

 Seventh Day Overtime